Cemeteries and graveyards, full of love, betrayal, tragic deaths, murder, and suicide. What will you find?

 Sadly in 1856 Joseph Arthur Ballantine passed away in Swansea.

 Five years later in 1861 the widowed Ann is still living in Bristol with five of her children, Jane and Arthur had left the family by 1861.
 Harriet had married James Whyte, a provisions store owner in 1859 and had a daughter Annie Harriet born at sea in 1861.
 Still living with the family is Ann's niece Elizabeth Jackson.
+Ann received an annuity from Joseph's will.

 In 1871 Ann can be found living at 11 Devon Place in Newport, Wales with her son Joseph and youngest daughter Sarah.